 He goes on, "Sell your possessions, and give alms."
 Not worrying is hard enough, but giving up that very thing that I was worrying about not being enough?

-Jesus reminds us that what we are worried about is what we worry about.
+Jesus reminds us that what is important for us is what we worry about.
 If my concern is my own security, then I will protect that security against all encroachment--real or not.
-But, what if my concern could somehow be how God's will would be acted out on earth, how God's love and care could be extended and expressed through me efforts--wouldn't that change my actions and thoughts and prayers?
+But, what if my concern could somehow be how God's will would be acted out on earth, how God's love and care could be extended and expressed through my efforts--wouldn't that change my actions and thoughts and prayers?
 Can I trust God?